-- Submit a Conference Report for each session you have, for these are a vital way to reinforce your advice to the student, and to allow the student's professor to hear of our help.
-CRs are especially important for professors who require a WC visit, for it is the student's proof of attendance.
-For this reason, submit your CRs very soon after the appointment ideally within 24 hours, but 48 hours at the latest.
-To do this, go to the bottom of an appointment window, and click on "Add New Client Report Form."
-Fill in the report MAKING SURE THAT YOU add in the professor's email address.
+Submit a Conference Report for each session you have, for these are a vital way to reinforce your advice to the student, and to allow the student's professor to hear about the session.
+As proof of students' attendance at the WC, CRs are especially important for professors who require a visit.
+Please get in the habit of submitting CRs soon after the appointment - ideally within 24 hours, but 48 hours at the latest.

+To submit a CR, go to the bottom of an appointment window, and click on "Add New Client Report Form."
+Fill in the report making sure that you add in the professor's email address.
 If you would like a copy you can click "Email Resource."
+In the rare case of a student asking if we can block the CR from going to their professor (for whatever reason), we can certainly honor that request.

+Once you are ready to send your CR, click on "Email Student" and fill in professor's name.

-In the rare case of a student asking if we can block the CR from going to their professor (for whatever reason), we can certainly honor that request. - Always check to ensure you have typed the professor's email correctly it will not reach him/her if it is incorrect.
-Note that some professor emails include last name and first initial.
-It is also equally vital to ensure he or she spelled the professor's name correctly, for that spelling is how they are greeted on his/her copy of your CR.
-We humans feel deeply personal about our names, and any typos coming from the Writing Center are embarrassing.
-You can make changes directly to the Report before sending. - Since you are giving advice not just for the assignment but to make the student a stronger writer, craft your report as a present-tense, active-voiced message in second-person address to the student (rather than a past-tense, passive-voiced, third-person report, which sounds too clinical and removed).
+Always check to ensure you have typed the professor's email correctly; note that some professor emails include last name and first initial.
+It is also equally vital to ensure the student has spelled the professor's name correctly, for that spelling is how they are greeted on their copy of your CR (typos coming from the Writing Center are embarrassing).
+You can make changes directly to the Report before sending.

+Since you are giving advice not just for the assignment but to make the student a stronger writer, craft your report as a present-tense, active-voiced message in second-person address to the student (rather than a past-tense, passive-voiced, third-person report, which sounds too clinical and removed).

-Be brief, but specific and precise. (e.g. don't say "watch comma usage," but specify "avoid overuse of commas") A good, user-friendly structure: for every separate point of advice, start with a brief sentence stating the larger
+Be brief, but specific and precise. (e.g. don't say "work on flow," but specify "be sure to add transitional words in the opening sentences of your paragraphs; you can find a list of transitional phrases in Trimble, p.")

-- Rule/suggestion, then follow with how the student could apply that rule to their current paper.
+A good, user-friendly structure: for every separate point of advice, start with a brief sentence stating the larger rule/suggestion, then follow with how the student could apply that rule to their current paper.

 Since the CR arrives in email form, choose a layout that is easy to read in that format.
-For example, rather than type - your CR as one big text block, include occasional spaces between your lines, for ease of online reading.
+For example, rather than type your CR as one big text block, include bullets or occasional spaces between your lines, for ease of online reading.

 Since we want to push students to improve their draft, no matter how strong it is, avoid over-praising a paper.

-Keep its overall quality an open-ended issue, rather than making such a broad claim as "The paper is really well written" (instead, specify which elements are strong, e.g. "X, Y, and Z are in good shape...").
+Keep the essay's overall quality an open-ended issue, rather than making such a broad claim as "The paper is really well written" (instead, specify which elements are strong, e.g. "X, Y, and Z are in good shape...").

 Avoid such definitive claims as, "The only thing you need to fix is..." or "All that's needed is..." for likely there are other things that could potentially be strengthened.